HL7/davinci-atr/input/pagecontent/spec.md

 #### Consumer requests removal of a member to the Member Attribution List

 This interaction outlines the APIs for a Consumer (for example, Provider organization) to remove a member from the Member Attribution List.
+The semantics of the member-remove operation based on the attribution list status is outlined at [Member Remove semantics.](OperationDefinition-member-remove.html)

 **Precondition:**